redpanda1234/agstract/README.md

    [here](https://tex.stackexchange.com/questions/1137/where-do-i-place-my-own-sty-or-cls-files-to-make-them-available-to-all-my-te).
    Once you're in `texmf/tex/latex`, you can `git clone` the repository there, and everything should be hunky-dory.
-On my computer, the full path to `pset.cls` is
+On my computer, the full path to `agstract.cls` is
    ```zsh
    /Users/forestkobayashi/Library/texmf/tex/latex/agstract/agstract.cls
    ```